Updated June 3, 2023

 The uppercase function in Excel converts any text into the uppercase format.
 This means we can have text which has all the letters in Caps.
 To apply Uppercase in Excel, type the equal sign in any cell and select the function UPPER.
 As per syntax, we will be selecting the only cell, the cell which contains only Text.
 We will see if it will convert the selected text into Uppercase.

-Note: There is another formula as well for changing the case of words, like ‘PROPER’, however, we will be discussing only ‘UPPER’ in this article as ‘PROPER’ changes only the first alphabet of a word.
+Note: There is another formula for changing the case of words, like ‘PROPER’; however, we will discuss only ‘UPPER’ in this article as ‘PROPER’ changes only the first alphabet of a word.

 Examples of Uppercase in Excel

-Before we start learning how to change the words from the lower case to the uppercase, let us have a look at how the upper function would work and what the output will look like.
+Before learning how to change the words from lowercase to uppercase, let us look at how the upper function would work and what the output will look like.

-This issue can be corrected and we can convert the entire text into uppercase alphabets by using a very simple formula that is known as ‘Uppercase’.
+This issue can be corrected, and we can convert the entire text into uppercase alphabets using a simple formula known as ‘Uppercase’.

-The formula that we used to get this conversion looks like:
+The formula that we used to get this conversion looks like this:

 Similarly, we can convert other values.

 The image given below shows the list with the corrected format.